 3. See your town through the eyes of a tourist

 Sometimes your own town, or another town nearby, could hold fun things to do and see that you may not have experienced as a local.
-Check out the chamber of commerce or official town website for recommendations, and get ready to experience familiar places like a tourist.
+Check out the chamber of commerce or official town website for recommendations, and then get ready to experience familiar places like a tourist.

 When you do good for others, you do good for yourself.
 Look into volunteer opportunities in your town, and get that feel-good glow that only comes with making someone else happy.
 Volunteer to work a few hours at a local food bank, walk dogs or cuddle kittens at your neighborhood animal shelter, or gather toys and books that your children have outgrown and deliver them to a nearby homeless shelter.